 On the one hand, when we write a compiler we want to split it into many compiler passes to make each pass more tractable and testable.
 On the other hand, we want to minimize the number of AST traversals to improve performance.
 Automatic pass fusion is about combining several passes into one traversal to address both concerns.
 This article presents one way to do that.

-that work, including the toy language and the AST type, that we refer here as
+A previous post, map as a recursion scheme, showed how to use the map function to reduce boilerplate when writing compiler passes.
+In this post, we build upon that work, including the toy language and the AST type, that we refer here as t

 .